 Active Memory Sharing can be used to increase memory usage on the system either by decreasing the global memory requirement or by allowing the creation of additional partitions on an existing system.
-Active Memory Sharing can be used in parallel with Active Memory Expansion on a system running a mixed workload of several operating systems.
+Active Memory Sharing can be used in parallel with Active Memory Expansion on a system running a mixed workload of several OSes.
 For example, AIX partitions can take advantage of Active Memory Expansion.
-Other operating systems take advantage of Active Memory Sharing also.
+Other OSes take advantage of Active Memory Sharing as well.